‘Christmas Came Early’ For Trump As Pentagon Authorizes $1 Billion For Border Wall

 Adding that the Pentagon requests billions in extra funding every year due to “unexpected shortfalls in paying our troops,” providing extra training, and maintaining equipment, the senators went on to call the $1 billion being diverted from military funding for the border wall “a dollar-for-dollar theft from other readiness needs of our Armed Forces.”

-The House vote on Tuesday is unlikely to override President Trump’s veto, after he used the first veto of his presidency to reject Congress’ resolution to terminate his declaration of a national emergency to secure border wall funding.
-But the White House still suffered an embarrassment when a dozen Republicans in the Senate sided with their Democrat counterparts to rebuke Trump, citing constitutional concerns, and the administration has been lobbying hard for Republicans to come out strong in support of the president in both the House and the Senate.
+The House vote on Tuesday is unlikely to override President Trump’s veto after he used the first veto of his presidency to reject Congress’ resolution to terminate his declaration of a national emergency to secure border wall funding.
+But the White House still suffered a setback when a dozen Republicans in the Senate sided with their Democrat counterparts to rebuke Trump, citing constitutional concerns, and the administration has been lobbying hard for Republicans to come out strong in support of the president in both the House and the Senate.